chadxz/s3-delete-objects-action/README.md

 # s3-delete-objects-action

-Github Action to remove objects from a versioned or unversioned AWS S3 bucket.
+A Github Action to remove objects from a versioned or unversioned AWS S3 bucket.
 Specify an optional `prefix` to limit the objects removed to only those objects whose keys match this value.
 For versioned buckets, any objects whose key matches the given prefix will have all versions removed.